 Erik Miller from Kokomo Winery visits Steve Jaxon and Dan Berger on California Wine Country today.

 Kokomo Winery is named after Erik’s hometown in Indiana.
 Kokomo started in 2004 and Erik was working at a winery in Dry Creek.
 He is now up to his 17th harvest.
-He got a business degree from Purdue University in Indiana.
-He learned winemaking in the cellar, with some classes at UC Davis (but not a winemaking degree).
-He also works with an assistant winemaker, Jeremy Parsons.
+After taking a business degree from Purdue University in Indiana, he learned winemaking in the cellar, with some classes at UC Davis (but not a winemaking degree).
+Erik also works with an assistant winemaker, Jeremy Parsons.
 He has a chemistry degree and is “a perfect balance for my artistic ADD.”

 Dan discovered Kokomo when he tasted a Kokomo Rosé in 2008.
 It was his first Rosé, from a vineyard where he grows Grenache.
 His Rosé is “bone dry, or close to bone dry.”
 Erik likes the color of his Rosé, it is a very pale salmon-like color.
 It got people to realize it is dry, just by the color.
 They are growing the grapes intentionally to make Rosé and as soon as they pick the grapes, the key decisions start.
 Dan says that this grape makes the best Rosés.
 Most of the great French Rosés are make of Grenache at least in part.